felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 work out, my reward is to shave before taking a shower.
 It's a stupid thing, really, but thanks to that, I have done 76 workouts between December 2023 and July 2024, and I don't plan on stopping.
-I average 2.7 workouts per week.
-It doesn't feel like a chore.
+I average 2.7 workouts per week and it doesn't feel like a chore.

 Words can't express the satisfaction of seeing my muscles in the mirror for the first time!

-In addition to that, I learned how to get rid of bad habits by making them harder to do.
-I reduced my alcohol consumption and now eat way less sugar than I used to simply because I decided that I will not buy sweets that go in my home.
+Also, I learned how to get rid of bad habits by making them harder to do.
+I reduced my alcohol consumption and now eat way less sugar than I used to simply because I decided that I will not buy sweets and bring them into my home.

 <!--
 **The Fifth Discipline**: Writing this book!